alexcarriero/class_imbalance_project/README.md

 The harms of imbalance corrections for calibration in machine learning: a simulation study.

 In this project, we investigated the effect of imbalance corrections on the predictive performance of machine learning models developed for dichotomous risk prediction.
 We considered 18 data-generating scenarios, each with 2000 iterations.
-For each iteration we compared 30 prediction models.
+For each iteration we compared the predictive performance of 30 prediction models.
 Each prediction model was developed using a unique combination of a class imbalance correction (used to pre-process data) and a machine learning algorithm (used to train the prediction model).

 Please consult the project manuscript for details, found here: manuscript > sim-manuscript > sim-manuscript.pdf.